Edward the Black Prince: Battle of Crécy

-Edward, Prince of Wales, sailed with King Edward III on 11 July 1346, and as soon as he landed at La Hougue he received knighthood from his father in the local church of Quettehou.
-Then, in the words of his biographer Chandos Herald, he "made a right good beginning", for he rode through the Cotentin, burning and ravaging as he went.
-Edward distinguished himself at the taking of Caen and in the Battle of Blanchetaque with the force under Sir Godemar I du Fay, which endeavoured to prevent the English army from crossing the Somme.
+Edward, Prince of Wales, sailed with his army and Edward III on 11 July 1346, and as soon as they landed at La Hougue, his father knighted him at a church in Quettehou.
+He then rode his army through the Cotentin, while burning and sacking the area.
+Edward distinguished himself at the Battles of Caen and Blanchetaque, against Godemar I du Fay's army which tried to prevent the English from crossing the Somme.